 With an integrating noise at work meter for a full survey

 For detailed noise survey and hearing protector assessment

 All these kits include everything you need to satisfy the noise at work regulations.
-The doseBadge Pro noise dosemeter makes all the measurements needed and the software produces the reports.
+The doseBadge Pro noise dosimeter makes all the measurements needed and the software produces the reports.
 Your decision will be based around how you intend to use the sound level meter.
-The Economy kit includes a meter that is good for quick checks, before using the dosemeters for a full assessment.
+The Economy kit includes a meter that is good for quick checks, before using the dosimeters for a full assessment.

 If you also want to use the hand-held meter for a detailed noise survey then the Integrating kit would be a better choice as it has a data logging sound level meter that can measure the LAeq and Lavg as required by most regulations.